 Dependent upon age, a person may be more or less likely to sustain a TBI and therefore incur a change in their quality of life.

-Read on to learn more about how likely your age-group is to sustain a TBI in an accident:
+How likely is it for someone in your age-group to sustain a TBI in an accident?

 - Children aged 0 to 4 years, older adolescents aged 15 to 19 years, and adults aged 65 years and older are most likely to sustain a brain injury.